Effective Options for Those at Risk of Losing Temporary Protected Status (TPS)

 - A disaster or epidemic may be present

-- Other extraordinary conditions exist
+- Extraordinary conditions exist

 During the designated period of protection, individuals will not be subject to removal and will be authorized to work and travel within the United States.

-You do not qualify for Temporary Protected Status if you:
+You do not qualify for temporary protected status if you:

 - Have been convicted of a felony or two or more misdemeanors